 Amazon Prime is a great deal.
-For either $13 monthly or $99 a year the retailer’s paid subscription service offers a number of perks above and beyond the free two-day shipping (and even same-day service where available).
-There’s access to Amazon Music, Amazon Instant Video, and the Kindle Library, and of course Prime Day in July.
+For either $13 monthly or $120 a year the retailer’s paid subscription service offers a number of perks above and beyond the free two-day shipping (and even same-day service where available).
+There’s access to Amazon Music, Amazon Instant Video, the Kindle Library, and of course Prime Day in July.

 Find the correct page

-First, log into the Amazon Prime account you wish to cancel.
-Next, hover over the button in the upper-right corner displaying your name and select Your Prime Membership from the drop-down menu.
+Step 2: Hover over the button in the upper-right corner displaying your name.
+Select “Your Prime Membership” from the drop-down menu.

-This takes you to your Prime membership account page, with information on the benefits included.
+Step 3: That takes you to your Prime membership account page, with information on the benefits included.
 On the left-hand side you’ll see your membership information and when Prime is set to renew.
-Look below that and you’ll see an option for End your Prime Membership.
-Click this, and it takes you to a page that starts the cancellation process.
+Look below that and you’ll see an option for “End your Prime Membership.”
+Click that, and it takes you to a page that starts the cancelation process.

 Cutting the ties